Imran-imtiaz48/SQL-Query-Optimization-Showcase/README.md

 # SQL Query Optimization Showcase

-The project contains a collection of complex SQL queries followed by their optimized versions.
+This project contains a collection of complex SQL queries followed by their optimized versions.
 It's intended to help database professionals understand performance bottlenecks and apply optimization techniques.

 ## 📁 Folder Structure
 - `queries/`: Original and optimized SQL query pairs.